AbhinavRastogi12/Git-Document/README.md

--> git branch                       //to check branches -> git checkout -b newbranchname    //to create new branch -> git merge newbranchname          //to give merge request -> git branch -d branchname         //to delete branch
+-> git branch                       //to check branches -> git checkout -b newbranchname    //to create new branch -> git merge newbranchname          //to merge branches -> git branch -d branchname         //to delete branch

 In Git, branches are a part of your everyday development process,